 2. What style of music are they producing?

-If you are making beats that rely heavily on sampling old records and live instruments, then you are going to need multiple inputs for your equipment.
+If you’re making beats that rely heavily on sampling old records and live instruments, then I recommend getting an interface with multiple inputs for your equipment.

 3. What is your budget?

 The best way to start making music is to take action and get started.
-Don’t let having a limited budget stop you from buying a budget audio interface while you are learning.
+Don’t let a limited budget stop you from buying a budget audio interface while you’re still learning.

-To be honest, you are at the beginning of your journey to become a producer.
+To be honest, you’re likely at the beginning of your journey to becoming a producer.
 Imperfect action is better than procrastination.